 - Read without revising.
 Most people jump right into the proofreading and line editing process.
 This is the worst thing you could do.
 Instead, read your novel from beginning to end without making revisions.
 You can take notes, but the goal for this is to create a plan for your next draft, not fix all your typos and misplaced commas.

-- Then, rewrite for structure.
+- Next, rewrite for structure.
 Your second draft is all about fixing the structure of your novel.
-Revisit steps 7 through 11 for help.
+Revisit steps seven through eleven for help.

 Writers’ Best Tips on How to Write a Novel